- Improved weather protection, particularly from wind and rain.

 Why are there different berthing arrangements across the four islands?

-The terminals have dual berthing arrangements at Russell and Macleay Islands, and single berthing arrangements at Lamb and Karragarra Island.
-The pontoon arrangements have been selected based on the current and expected population growth at each of the islands.
+The Russell and Macleay Island ferry terminals have dual berthing arrangements, while Lamb and Karragarra Islands have a single berthing arrangement.
+The pontoon arrangements were selected based on the current and expected population growth at each of the islands.

 What kind of signage is being installed at the new ferry terminals?

 Directional and wayfinding signage is incorporated in the final design.
-Signage around the terminal will be consistent with the TransLink style guide.
+The signage around the terminal will be consistent with the Translink style guide.